leedrake5/tokenpack-trainer/README.md

 \mathcal{O}(L \cdot B_{\max} \cdot T_{\max} \cdot d_{model})
 ```

-This means:

-The GPU never sees the full 16,384-token batch at once — it only ever processes safe 4,096-token windows.
+Thus, the GPU never sees the full 16,384-token batch at once — it only ever processes safe 4,096-token windows.
+However, gradients will update on the larger token window to stabilize training.

 ### 5. Gradient Equivalence to a Full Batch

 Even though computation is split into microbatches, the resulting gradient is mathematically identical to computing the loss on the full batch.
 If:

 ```math
 B = \bigcup_k M_k, \quad N = |B|